-Having a swimming pool cleaning checklist makes the routine swimming pool maintenance process easier and prevents inconsistencies.
-However, an incomplete swimming pool cleaning checklist is almost as bad as not having a checklist at all.
-There are an array of aspects involved in proper pool maintenance and operations, failing to complete them all will only spell trouble.
+A swimming pool cleaning checklist simplifies the routine pool maintenance process and prevents inconsistencies.
+However, an incomplete swimming pool cleaning checklist is almost worse than not having one.
+An incomplete list can give a false sense of completion and lead you to believe you got everything even though you missed something significant.
+There are many aspects involved in proper pool maintenance and operations; failing to complete them will only spell trouble.

-Fortunately, the shortcomings of an outdated swimming pool cleaning checklist can be fixed easily.
-If you’re planning to create a swimming pool cleaning checklist of your own from scratch or looking for ways to plug the gaps in your existing pool cleaning checklist pdf then you’re at the right place.
+Fortunately, fixing a checklist is easy.
+If you are planning to create a cleaning checklist from scratch or looking for ways to plug the gaps in your existing checklist pdf, you are in the right place.

 Pool Cleaning Checklist

 While a normal filtration process will remove a considerable amount of dirt and grime, proper brushing and vacuuming will help remove sediments that settle at the walls or the bottom of the pool.
 Additionally, it will make the plaster finish of the pool shine and prevent any chances of scaling, straining, and algae formation in the pool.